benkeks/markdown-basic/README.md

 # MD Basic: Execute Markdown as Pseudo Code

-**MD Basic** interprets the DOM of a website / document as a simple script language and its runtime memory.
+**MD Basic** interprets the DOM of a website / document as a basic scripting language and its runtime memory.
 The HTML elements it employs are a subset of those that can easily be expressed in Markdown.
-A simple JS script makes Markdown documents express and run simple algorithms.
+A simple JS script makes Markdown documents express and run algorithms.

 ## Example

 You just place `***RUN***` somewhere in your Markdown file.
 In the rendered output, you can click the RUN token to start execution there.
 (This, of course, only works if you use a Markdown viewer / renderer that allows the JS script to run.
-E.g. the GitHub rendering of this readme will not be executable.)
+E.g. the GitHub rendering of this readme is not executable, but the one rendered to <https://benkeks.github.io/markdown-basic/> is.)

 > ***RUN***
 >